uva-hydroinformatics/serverless-data-layer-experiments/README.md

-# serverless-data-layer-experiments
+# Serverless Data Layer Experiments

-This repository contains seven data layer implementations to ingest data from The Things Network to a Delta Lake hosted in Azure cloud platform.
+This repository contains seven serverless data layer implementations to ingest data from The Things Network to a Delta Lake hosted in Azure cloud platform.